JayGupta797/polylabel/README.md

 # Performance

 The average performance over 100 trials for each country provided by `gpd.datasets.get_path('naturalearth_lowres')` is shared below.
-Notably, remix scales well with as the number of edges increases.
+Notably, the remix version scales well with as the number of edges increases.

 | Shapefile | Vertices | Remix Avg Time | Original Avg Time |
 |-----------|----------|----------------|-------------------|